Improving Adversarial Robustness via Joint Classification and Multiple Explicit Detection Classes: Introduction

 Building on these prior works, this paper develops a framework for detecting adversarial examples using multiple abstain classes.
 We observe that na\"ively adding multiple abstain classes (in the existing framework of \citet{sheikholeslamiprovably}) results in a model degeneracy phenomenon where all adversarial examples are assigned to a small fraction of abstain classes (while other abstain classes are not utilized).
 To resolve this issue, we propose a novel regularizer and a training procedure to balance the assignment of adversarial examples to abstain classes.
 Our experiments demonstrate that utilizing multiple abstain classes in conjunction with the proper regularization enhances the robust verified accuracy on adversarial examples while maintaining the standard accuracy of the classifier.

-\textbf{Challenges and Contribution.} We propose a framework for training and verification of robust neural nets with multiple detection classes.
-The resulting optimization problems for training and verification of such networks is a \textit{constrained min-max} optimization problem over a probability simplex that is more challenging from an optimization perspective compared to the problems associated with networks with no or single detection classes.
+\textbf{Challenges and Contribution.} We propose a framework for training and verifying robust neural nets with multiple detection classes.
+The resulting optimization problems for training and verifying such networks is a \textit{constrained min-max} optimization problem over a probability simplex that is more challenging from an optimization perspective than the problems associated with networks with no or single detection classes.
 We devise an efficient algorithm for this problem.
-Furthermore, having multiple detectors leads to ``model degeneracy" phenomenon where not all detection classes are utilized.
-To prevent model degeneracy and \text{to avoid tuning the number of network detectors}, we introduce a regularization mechanism guaranteeing that all detectors contribute to the detection of adversarial examples to the extent possible.
+Furthermore, having multiple detectors leads to the ``model degeneracy" phenomenon, where not all detection classes are utilized.
+To prevent model degeneracy and \text{to avoid tuning the number of network detectors}, we introduce a regularization mechanism guaranteeing that all detectors contribute to detecting adversarial examples to the extent possible.
 We propose convergent algorithms for the verification (and training) problems using proximal gradient descent with Bregman divergence.
-Our experiments show that, compared to networks with a single detection class, we enhance the robust verified accuracy by more than $5\%$ and $2\%$ on CIFAR-10 and MNIST datasets respectively for various perturbation sizes.
+Compared to networks with a single detection class, our experiments show that we enhance the robust verified accuracy by more than $5\%$ and $2\%$ on CIFAR-10 and MNIST datasets, respectively, for various perturbation sizes.

 \textbf{Roadmap.} In section~\ref{sec:background} we review interval bound propagation (IBP) and $\beta$-crown as two existing efficient methods for verifying the performance of multi-layer neural networks against adversarial attacks.
 We discuss how to train and verify joint classifier and detector networks (with a single abstain class) based on these two approaches.
 Section~\ref{sec:verification} is dedicated to the motivation and procedure of joint verification and classification of neural networks with \textbf{multiple} abstain classes.
 In particular, we extend IBP and $\beta$-crown verification procedures to networks with multiple detection classes.
 In section~\ref{sec:training}, we show how to train neural networks with multiple detection classes via IBP procedure.
 However, we show that the performance of the trained network cannot be improved by only increasing the number of detection classes due to ``model degeneracy" (a phenomenon that happens when multiple detectors behave very similarly and identify the same adversarial examples).
 To avoid model degeneracy and to automatically/implicitly tune the number of detection classes, we introduce a regularization mechanism such that all detection classes are used in balance.